UFC President Dana White Gives Insight About Francis Ngannou’s Two-Consecutive Losses

 Former UFC heavyweight title contender Francis Ngannou suddenly made himself known in the world of mixed martial arts when he knocked out Alistair Overeem in the first round of their UFC 218 bout.
-That performance created the belief that Ngannou was headed to the path of becoming a UFC star, with some people calling him the Mike Tyson of MMA.
+That performance created the belief that Ngannou was on the path of becoming a UFC star, with some people calling him the Mike Tyson of MMA.

 Unfortunately, Francis Ngannou failed to live up to expectations in his last two fights.
-He didn’t only suffer two-consecutive losses, but his performances extremely disappointed lots of MMA fans.
+He didn’t only suffer two-consecutive losses, but his performances extremely disappointed MMA fans.
 UFC President Dana White believes Ngannou’s quick rise to prominence after beating Overeem played a major role in his career downfall.

 “He had a pretty quick rise here, and obviously the fight over Alistair Overeem catapulted him, everybody was talking about him,” White said, via MMA Fighting.
 “I thought he was going to be the next guy.
 I think his ego ran away with him big-time.
 I can tell you that his ego absolutely did run away with him.
 And the minute that happens to you in the fight game, you see what happens.
 You start to fall apart.
 I had some personal encounters with him, as did other people in the organization, and this guy’s ego just was so out of control.”